Jefferson County On Line

 Index

 The information provided on this page was researched by Orville and Mary Prill and Verda Baird and has been transcribed by Joey Stark.
 The primary source of information is transcribed from "Vol. 2, Jefferson Co., IA Records" pages 50 - 61.
-While compiling the Voters with over 1,400 voters listed we thought it best to add an INDEX of the names.
+While compiling the Voters with over 1,400 names listed we thought it best to add an INDEX of the names.
 We are grateful to Joey Stark for transcribing this information.

 We have tried to keep this information as accurate as possible.
 However, all information should be checked against the original documents.
-We do make mistakes.

-A B
+A, B

 147 names